 If you’re worried you won’t be able to pay your energy, water, mobile or other monthly bills, contact your providers to see if they offer flexible payment options, such as payment breaks or reductions in bill amounts during the outbreak.

 If you’re a prepayment customer and are currently self-isolating, you could benefit from the emergency measure being introduced by providers.
 You can find more information on that here.

 It may also help to know that MOT deadlines have been extended by six months – which could help with your current cashflow.

 If you’re not driving as much as you usually do and your car is parked at home, the cost of insuring it should be lower.
 Speak to your insurer to let them know of your lower mileage or consider switching to a provider that only charges you for the distance you drive.

 It’s also a good idea to compare energy prices and make sure you’re taking advantage of the best offers available.

 If you’re concerned about not being able to pay your council tax bill, contact your local council as you may be eligible for a reduced council tax bill.
 The Government distributes a hardship fund to councils so that they can support local residents who are struggling with their finances.

 If you have existing credit card debt, then you could save money by transferring balances to a credit card with lower interest.
 A small transfer fee may apply but this may reduce your monthly repayments and can help reduce the cost of existing borrowing.

 We’ve seen some lenders remove their best credit offers, so it’s a good idea to check your eligibility when applying for credit.
 This will help you avoid being refused credit and building up multiple credit application (hard) searches.
 Doing an eligibility check won’t change your credit score or appear on your credit report to lenders.
-Click here to check your eligibility for credit cards and loans.
+Click here to check your eligibility for credit cards.

 We’re a credit broker not a lender†